 I Was Here Nationwide combines emblematic Spirit Portraits into historic images, reflecting how the labor of Africans is layered into the foundation of our country.
 This civic art framework centers the ancestral contributions of Black Americans as foundational Nation Builders.

-The project was designed to create a paradigm shift in the consciousness of the country.
-At this critical junction, the I Was Here Project, in partnership with HarlemCLX launches a national reckoning in acknowledgment of the power of ancestry.
+The project is designed to create a paradigm shift in the consciousness of the country.
+At this critical junction, the I Was Here Project launches a national reckoning in acknowledgment of the power of ancestry.

 Why Now

-Harlem is not only a historic cultural capital, it is an active civic laboratory where questions of ancestry, authorship, space, and power are being renegotiated in real time.
+Our world is an active civic laboratory where questions of ancestry, authorship, space, and power are being renegotiated in real time.
 This moment, marks a convergence of forces:

 • A generational shift toward technology as a primary civic language